noorfinances-eng/noorchain-core/docs/Phase4C_01_Testnet_Addresses_and_Keys_Plan_1.1.md

 4. Presale Optional Address — 5%

-Reserved for private investors, with vesting in Mainnet 1.0.
+Reserved for private investors, with vesting in Testnet (when applicable) 1.0.

 5. PoSS Reserve Address — 80%